Relativity versus exchange currents in 16O(e,e'p): Abstract

 \section{Abstract}

-\begin{description} \item[Background:] The $^{16}$O($e,e^{\prime}p$) reaction in the quasi-elastic region has been studied in several experiments to determine spectroscopic factors, hence, the degree to which $^{16}$O looks like a closed shell.
+\begin{description} \item[Background:] The $^{16}$O($e,e^{\prime}p$) reaction in the quasielastic region has been studied in several experiments to determine spectroscopic factors, hence, the degree to which $^{16}$O looks like a closed shell.
 By varying the kinematics, experimentalists are able to extract response functions which comprise the cross section.
 However, analysis of the response functions separately produces very different spectroscopic factors.
 Two calculations led to different conclusions as to whether exchange currents can eliminate the discrepancies.
 Neither calculation considered relativistic corrections.

-\item[Purpose:] The purpose of the article is to investigate the disagreement as to whether exchange currents are the solution to obtaining consistent spectroscopic factors, and to show that relativistic corrections have a much greater influence on providing this consistency.
+\item[Purpose:] The purpose of the article is to investigate the disagreement as to whether exchange currents are the solution to obtaining consistent spectroscopic factors and to show that relativistic corrections have a much greater influence on providing this consistency.

-\item[Methods:] This calculation employs the recoil corrected continuum shell model, a model that uses a realistic interaction, and produces non-spurious scatterings states that are solutions to the coupled channels problems.
-Pionic and pair contributions to the exchange currents were calculated as developed by Dubach, Koch, and Donnelly.
+\item[Methods:] This calculation employs the recoil corrected continuum shell model, a model that uses a realistic interaction and produces non-spurious scatterings states that are solutions to the coupled-channel problems.
+Pionic and pair contributions to the exchange currents were calculated as developed by Dubach et al. [Nucl.
+Phys.
+A \textbf{271}, 279 (1976)].
 Relativistic effects are included by use of the direct Pauli reduction.

 \item[Results:] Contributions of the exchange currents are shown to be insufficient to provide consistent spectroscopic factors.
-However, the inclusion of relativistic corrections produces spectroscopic factors from the different responses and cross sections which are very similar for both the p$1/2$ and p$3/2$ states and both the $(\left|{\bm q}\right|,\omega)$ = (460 MeV/c, 100 MeV) and $(\left|{\bm q}\right|,\omega)$ = (570 MeV/c, 172 MeV) data.
+However, the inclusion of relativistic corrections produces spectroscopic factors from the different responses and cross sections which are very similar for both the $p_{1/2}$ and $p_{3/2}$ states and both the $(\left|{\bm q}\right|,\omega)$ = (460 MeV/c, 100 MeV) and $(\left|{\bm q}\right|,\omega)$ = (570 MeV/c, 172 MeV) data.
 The influence of channel coupling is also shown to be significant.
 Tests of current conservation show that inclusion of the direct Pauli reduction produces small increases in its violation.